shivaprasad-gudsi/Ansible-f5-config-automation/README.md

 # f5-config-using-ansible

-This repo has yml code i have used to create nodes/pool, add members, save config using ansible collections f5networks.f5_modules
+This repo has yml code i have used to create nodes/pool, add members, save config and many other operations using ansible collections f5networks.f5_modules
 These code has been tested and working.

 To Clone this git: